F-I-D-O/Manuals/manuals/Programming/C++/CMake Manual.md

     ```
     - The specification can be either a URL or a git repository.
     - The `DOWNLOAD_EXTRACT_TIMESTAMP` option ensures that the timestamp of the downloaded files is preserved.
 This is useful when the dependency is downloaded multiple times, and we want to avoid unnecessary rebuilds.
+    Note that **this option shoud be placed before the URL option**.
+This is because it was introduced in CMake 3.21, so if it is placed after the URL and the CMake version is lower than 3.21, the `FetchContent_Declare` command will fail as the option will be considered a part of the URL.
 2. Configure the dependency using the [`FetchContent_MakeAvailable`](https://cmake.org/cmake/help/latest/module/FetchContent.html#command:fetchcontent_makeavailable) command:
     ```cmake
     FetchContent_MakeAvailable(<NAME>)